A bike helmet is the #1 bike accessory you should buy. This article teaches you how to choose a bike helmet based on your riding style and needs.

 Bike Helmets Features

-In this part, you learn more about current trends and bike helmet features.
+You learn more about current trends and bike helmet features in this part.

 Every bike helmet sold in the USA should have the Consumer Product Safety Commission (CPSC) certification.
 In Europe, there is the so-called EN 1079 standard, in Australia and New Zealand AS/NZS 2063, etc.